-The product is injected into the cavity (having determined the correct bead/bonding agent ratio by test) through a flexible pipe fitted with a directional or non-directional nozzle.
-Note: The directional nozzle must be used for all residual fill applications.
+The product is injected into the cavity (having determined the correct bead/bonding agent ratio by test) through a flexible pipe fitted with a non-directional nozzle.
 The material packs to a uniform density in the cavity.
 Holes beneath ground-floor windows are injected first and filling then continues upwards until a complete fill has been achieved.